-With so many waterfalls and so few fall weekends to enjoy here in Ontario, it’s hard to know which ones are worth visiting.
-One destination where you definitely can’t go wrong is Albion Falls, one of the most popular cascades in Ontario’s City of Waterfalls.
+With so many waterfalls and so few summer weekends to enjoy here in Ontario, it’s hard to know which ones are worth visiting.
+Although we could very easily say all of them are worth the trip, this destination is one where you definitely can’t go wrong.
+Albion Falls is one of the most popular cascades in Ontario’s City of Waterfalls.
+Here’s what to know.

 Albion Falls is considered to be one of the most picturesque, spanning 18 metres wide and 19 metres tall.